mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

     sudo lighty-enable-mod fastcgi fastcgi-php

-With that done, restart Lighttpd:
+With that done, let’s restart Lighttpd to get those modules loaded:

-    sudo service lighttpd force-reload
+    sudo service lighttpd restart

-Now, test PHP by creating a simple test file like this:
+And now, let’s test the PHP install by creating a simple test file like this; I’m using **nano** for a text editor in this example, but feel free to use whatever text editor you prefer:

     sudo nano /var/www/test.php